obss/sahi/docs/SCRIPTS.md

 - If you don't want to export prediction visuals, add `--novisual` argument.

-- If you want to perform standard prediction instead of sliced prediction, add `--standard_pred` argument.
+- By default, scripts apply both standard and sliced prediction (multi-stage inference).
+If you don't want to perform sliced prediction add `--no_sliced_pred` argument.
+If you don't want to perform standard prediction add `--no_standard_pred` argument.

 - If you want to perform prediction using a COCO annotation file, provide COCO json path as add `--coco_file path/to/coco/file` and coco image folder as `--source path/to/coco/image/folder`, predictions will be exported as a coco json file to runs/predict/exp/results.json.
 Then you can use coco_error_analysis.py script to calculate COCO evaluation results.